 This is a kind of greatest hits of my episodes, the ones that I think are my best and that are a good introduction to me as a person and my cinematic interests.
 Please keep in mind that I did not start out with a lot of money and resources for the podcast.
 In the first year, the audio is not great, and I didn’t have a lot of confidence.
 It’s only as I kept doing episodes and got positive feedback from people that I started to believe more in myself and find my voice.
 It took time!
 The very early episodes from 2016 and 2017 are a bit rougher.
 I was not able to add music until Episode 64.
 I started a Patreon and that has given me the ability to improve the quality of the podcast tremendously.

 Also, I go into all aspects of a film when I select it for an episode.
 There are always spoilers.
 I suggest watching the films before you listen to one of my episodes or else the plot twists will be revealed to you.
 It’s important that I go deeply into the films that I love.
 Episodes can often be very long, almost two hours sometimes.
 That’s just how I am.
 I talk and sometimes I can’t shut up!
 I just have to be true to who I am and discuss a film the way that feels right for me.

-My Most Popular Episode
+One of My Most Popular Episodes

 Episode 64: Michael Haneke’s The Piano Teacher

-This is my most downloaded episode and has been very popular with listeners.
+This is one of my most downloaded episodes and has been very popular with listeners.
 I talked about this film because I was astonished by Isabelle Huppert’s performance.
 I suspect the widespread love for her might be why the episode is so popular!
 Huppert plays a masochistic piano teacher who becomes involved with one of her students.
 She gives what I consider to be one of the greatest performances of all time.